 Dr. Theresa Cornwell

 After graduating from the University of Illinois in 1990 and entering the veterinary field, Dr. Cornwell recognized the limitations of practices that offered treatment to many different types of animals.
 In 1992, she decided to devote her work exclusively to the care of cats.
 After 3 years training in a feline-only practice, she launched the Cat Care Professionals veterinary clinic in 1995.
 With a belief that high-stress situations can trigger or exacerbate illness, Dr. Cornwell strives to provide a calm and relaxed environment for all patients.
 As the proud “mother” of 6 felines, she understands the joys and challenges that come with having cats as companions.
-In her daily practice, Dr. Cornwell provides cat owners with the insights that over 27 years of experience have given her.
-All her patients are shown the same compassion and care she provides to her own beloved cat family.
+In her daily practice, Dr. Cornwell provides cat owners with the insights that 30 years of experience have given her.
+All her patients are shown the same compassion and care she provides to her own pets.

 Dr. Kris Ellingsen